Donate or Sell Your Clothes Before Christmas So You Can Start The New Year With A Fresh Wardrobe!

 Depop: This is phone application that’s set out very similar to Instagram.
 It’s easy to use and you can set up your own mini store to sell not only clothing and jewellery, but decor and artwork too!

 Ebay & Etsy: One of my favourite business women, Sophia Amoruso started selling vintage clothing on Ebay and eventually started Nasty Gal Clothing, she’s now a millionaire and it just goes to show what a powerful tool Etsy and Ebay are when selling your pre-loved goods.

 Your Local Buy & Sell Facebook Group: You’ll find that your local city or suburb has a ‘Buy & Sell’ Group on Facebook.
 Where I grew up we’ve got ‘Budget Bitches’ and ‘Illawarra Buy & Sell’ and if you don’t mind a little haggling – these are great options!

 Consignment Stores: Consignment stores are a rather American thing but there are plenty around city areas, particularly if you’re wanting to sell anything designer or relatively expensive.

 Bitch Tip: When trying to sell your clothing online, the best way to have an effective outcome is to photograph the item in an appealing way.
-Style a flat lay, put the item on with hair and makeup so your effortless bitchiness becomes contagious and try to make it appeal to yourself.
+Style a flat lay, model the item with hair and makeup so your effortless bitchiness becomes contagious- and try to make it appeal to yourself.
 If you think it’s photographed in a stylish, enticing way – it’s more likely to sell in preference to hanging it on the back of a door and hoping for that magic sale to happen!